home-assistant/home-assistant.io/source/_integrations/v2c.markdown

 The V2C integration currently exposes the following number entity:

-- intensity: current used to transfer energy to your vehicle
+- intensity: current (in A) used to transfer the energy to your vehicle

 ## Switch